-Luis Rubiales’ mother vows to continue hunger strike despite son’s pleas to stop
+Luis Rubiales’ mother taken to hospital during hunger strike prompted by ‘witch hunt’

 The Spanish FA also requested that Uefa exclude national and club teams from all European competitions because of Spanish government intervention in the crisis – a request which Uefa has denied.

-Mr Rubiales’ cousin Vanessa Ruiz said his family was “suffering a lot for him, we don’t think that what’s happening is fair”.
+Mr Rubiales’ cousin, Vanessa Ruiz, said his family was “suffering a lot for him, we don’t think that what’s happening is fair”.

 “He has been judged ahead of time.
 We don’t think this is normal and we want them to leave us alone.
 The statements speak for themselves.
 There are videos, there are audios,” she said.